nvdungx/nvdungx.github.io/_posts/2021-12-17-unified-diagnostic-protocol-overview.md

 <u><b>DTC Status Byte:</b></u>
 ![DTC](/assets/img/blogs/2021_12_17/7_Fault_DTC_2.png)

-<u><b>DTC Snapshots:</b></u> are specific data records associated with a DTC, that are stored in the server's memory.
+<u><b>DTC Snapshots:</b></u> are specific data records(DIDs) associated with a DTC, that are stored in the server's memory.
 The typical usage of DTC Snapshots is to store data upon detection of a system malfunction.
 The DTC Snapshots will act as a snapshot of data values from the time of the system malfunction occurrence.

-<u><b>DTC Extended Data:</b></u> is to store dynamic data associated with the DTC
+<u><b>DTC Extended Data:</b></u> is to store dynamic data(statistic) associated with the DTC
 * DTC B1 Malfunction Indicator counter which conveys the amount of time (number of engine operating hours) during which the OBD system has operated while a malfunction is active.
 * DTC occurrence counter, counts number of driving cycles in which "testFailed" has been reported.
 * DTC aging counter, counts number of driving cycles since the fault was latest failed excluding the driving cycles in which the test has not reported "testPassed" or "testFailed".